BanG Dream! Girls Band Party!: Gameplay

 Girls Band Party!'s gameplay consists of tapping notes as they slide toward the bottom to the rhythm of a chosen song; such notes exist as taps, drag notes that players must hold, flick notes, and special yellow notes that activate character skills and lines mid-performance.
 Players are given 1,000 health points to clear a song, but one can adjust song speed, difficulty level, and note size to their liking.
-In lieu of a energy system that is prevalent in most free-to-play games, Girls Band Party! utilizes Live Boosts that increases rewards for completing a song, and players can continue playing even when they run out of boosts.
+In lieu of an energy system that is prevalent in most free-to-play games, Girls Band Party! utilizes Live Boosts that increases rewards for completing a song, and players can continue playing even when they run out of boosts.

 Songs are generally one minute and 30 seconds in length, though full-length tracks for some tracks are available.
 In 2019, the game introduced a music video feature that replaces the in-game background with clips from the anime such as opening themes and performances.
 Some songs were created by the winning bands in the game's General Election, a series of voting contests based on a certain topic.
 For example, the second election mixed the bands' members to form different units; the winning group (High School Part Time Workers) resulted in the song "You're Not Alone", which would be used as an insert song in the anime's second season.

 Besides original songs, cover versions of popular music by the five bands are also playable.
 The addition of cover songs was inspired by their positive reception during BanG Dream!'s first live concerts, with franchise creator Takaaki Kidani comparing them to the use of mainstream series in Bushiroad's Weiß Schwarz card game as "drops in momentum" are canceled out by "the addition of popular titles."
 The international versions also have region-exclusive tracks: in 2018, the Korean server partnered with K-pop group GFriend to include their songs "Me Gustas Tu" and "Time for the Moon Night", while the English game featured Pinkfong's "Baby Shark" and daniwellP's "Nyan Cat" for a limited time.
 Duet covers between the bands and the original artists, such as Poppin'Party performing "Days of Dash" with Konomi Suzuki, are categorized as "Extra" songs.